 Another interesting use case is the MiPasa project.
 MiPasa provides an open platform for attested coronavirus data built on Hyperledger Fabric.
 The goal is to support better-informed decisions to support a humane, fair and more sustainable battle against the coronavirus pandemic via powerful analytics and privacy tools.
 “MiPasa is designed to make it possible to synthesize data sources, address their inconsistencies, help identify errors or misreporting and seamlessly integrate credible new feeds”, Gari Singh (CTO, IBM Blockchain – IBM Cloud and Cognitive Software) and Jonathan Levi (CEO of HACERA & The Unbounded Network) wrote in a blog on 27 Mar 2020.
 This platform is based on the IBM Blockchain Platform and IBM Cloud, and chances are high that they would bring new opportunities for the post-COVID-19 era.

-This blog post was written by The University of Amsterdam team.
+This blog post was written by The University of Amsterdam team in June 2020.